 Farmingdale is home to many horse riding facilities, and as you head west there are plenty more.
 About 40 minutes NW from Manasquan, NJ is Special Strides, a non-profit therapeutic riding center that provides physical and occupational therapy, adaptive riding and therapeutic driving to individuals with life challenges.
-They incorporate hipppotherapy (equine assisted therapy) into health care, whereby they integrate the motion and “E-motion” of the horse to help individuals with motor, sensory and communication challenges.
+They incorporate hipppotherapy (equine assisted therapy) into health care, whereby they integrate the motion a

 In their website, they explain it laymen’s terms.
 They state: “For those with primarily communication and auditory processing problems the horse offers a unique companion and an extremely motivating reason to communicate.
 To be able to stop a huge horse with a simple command “whoa” is an unparalled experience.
 For the individual with Cerebral Palsy or other neuromotor syndromes causing low muscle tone or diminished motor control, the horse offers a movement experience that cannot be replicated in any clinic.
 The symmetric movement of the horse mimics human gait and provides very powerful neuromuscular information to the nervous systems.
 In addition, someone with sensory processing and a diagnosis in the Autistic Spectrum greatly benefits from this sensory integrative experience.”